zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

         --clusterrole=cluster-admin --user=<your google cloud login email>
 {% endhighlight %}

-        Then create the necessary constructs. it also creates a Namespaces, called <code class="bg-light text-dark">zalenium</code>.
+        Then create the necessary constructs. it also creates a Namespaces, called <code>zalenium</code>.
-        You can find the <code class="bg-light text-dark">plumbing.yaml</code> file
+        You can find the <code>plumbing.yaml</code> file
         <a target="_blank" href="https://github.com/zalando/zalenium/blob/master/docs/k8s/gke/plumbing.yaml">here</a>.

 {% highlight bash %}
     kubectl apply -f plumbing.yaml
 {% endhighlight %}

         For the video files, a PersistentVolume has to be created also.
-The <code class="bg-light text-dark">pv.yaml</code> file can be found <a target="_blank" href="https://github.com/zalando/zalenium/blob/master/docs/k8s/gke/pv.yaml">here</a>.
+The <code>pv.yaml</code> file can be found <a target="_blank" href="https://github.com/zalando/zalenium/blob/master/docs/k8s/gke/pv.yaml">here</a>.

 {% highlight bash %}